quantaliz/solaibot/android/docs/function-call.md

 # AI Edge Function Calling guide for Android

+The AI Edge Function Calling SDK (FC SDK) is a library that enables developers to use function calling with on-device LLMs.
+Function calling lets you connect models to external tools and APIs, enabling models to call specific functions with the necessary parameters to execute real-world actions.

+Rather than just generating text, an LLM using the FC SDK can generate a structured call to a function that executes an action, such as searching for up-to-date information, setting alarms, or making reservations.

+The AI Edge FC SDK is available for Android and can be run completely on-device with the LLM Inference API.
+Start using the SDK by following the Android guide, which walks you through a basic implementation of a sample application using function calling.

+## Function calling pipeline

+Setting up an on-device LLM with function calling capabilities requires the following key steps:

+Define function declarations: The structure and parameters of the functions that the LLM can call must be defined in your application code.
+This includes specifying function names, parameters, and types.
+Format prompts and outputs: Input and output text can contain natural language and function calls.
+A formatter controls how data structures are converted to and from strings, enabling the LLM to appropriately format information.
+Parse outputs: A parser detects if the generated response contains a function call and parses it into a structured data type so that the application can execute the function call.
+Examine responses: If the parser detects a function call, the application calls the function with the appropriate parameters and structured data type.
+Otherwise, it returns natural language text.

+## Key components

+The FC SDK contains to following key components:

+Inference Backend: An interface for running inference on a generative AI model.
+The FC SDK uses the LLM Inference API to execute inference on LiteRT (TFLite) models.
+The API uses the InferenceBackend interface.
+Prompt Formatter: An interface for formatting requests and responses to and from the Generative AI model.
+The FC SDK provides a formatter that converts function declarations into the model-specific format required by the LLM and inserts them into the system prompt.
+The formatter also handles model-specific tokens to indicate user and model turns.
+The API uses the ModelFormatter interface.
+Output Parser: The FC SDK provides a parser that detects if the model's output represents a function call and parses it into a data structure for use by the application.
+The API uses the ModelFormatter interface.
+Constrained Decoding: An interface for creating and managing constraints to ensure that the generated output adheres to specific rules or conditions.
+For supported models, the FC SDK will configure the inference backend to use constrained decoding, which ensures that the model only outputs valid function names and parameters.
+The API uses the ConstraintProvider interface

 ## Warnings and Important Notes

 **Attention:** The AI Edge Function Calling SDK is under active development.